sudh-17/vue-echarts/README.md

             ]
         };

-5. If your charts get data from a server and you want loading effects before data returns, these's a property to do this.
+5. If your charts get data from a server and you want loading effects before data returns, there's a property to do this.

         <div class="chart" v-echarts="barChartOption" :loading="barChartLoading"></div>